mkrull/App-Unicheck-Modules-File/README.md

 # SYNOPSIS

-Uninets::Check::Modules::File is able to check file size, modification times, content and more.
+App::Unicheck::Modules::File is able to check file size, modification times, content and more.

 	# to show available information on parameters run
 	unicheck --info File